 Ongoing legacy gifts help to ensure the long-term financial stability and sustainability for the Symphony and protect it from unanticipated economic situations.
 Legacy gifts also guarantee excellent concert programming, expanded education programs, and the recruitment and retention of the best musicians well into the future.

 You can make a difference in the lives of the current Symphony family and the one that follows.
-Leaving a legacy gift is personal decision based on your own circumstances and ability.
+Leaving a legacy gift is a personal decision based on your own circumstances and ability.